micahwierenga/js-functions-and-scope/readme.md

 #### Lexical Analysis

-This first part of the Compilation phase is [Lexical Analysis](https://en.wikipedia.org/wiki/Lexical_analysis).
-This step depends upon a [regular language](https://en.wikipedia.org/wiki/Regular_language) being used.
+The first part of the Compilation phase is [Lexical Analysis](https://en.wikipedia.org/wiki/Lexical_analysis).
 It will scan through the source code, one character at a time, looking for matching [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions), a predefined set of possible character sequences, with specific meaning.
 In JavaScript examples of regular expressions include: `for`, `function`, `if`, `var`, etc.

-During this step that the compiler builds variable scopes and **declares** variables inside each scope.
+During this step the compiler builds variable scopes and **declares** variables inside each scope.

 Here's a quick summary of what your computer does when you're looking to run your JavaScript file: